Juvenile Justice Collaborative

 • Recreational activities

-The Probation Department refers youth to a Centralized Intake and Referral Home, which assesses the youth’s needs and risk level, placing the young individual with the appropriate community-based provider for care coordination and other services.
+The JJC primarily serves youth ages 12-18.
+Cook County Probation and the State’s Attorney’s office refer the youth to TASC, which assesses the youth’s needs and risk level, placing the young person with the appropriate community-based provider for care coordination and other services.

 Communities We Serve

-The communities the JJC serves span several police districts across the Chicagoland area – primarily focusing on the South Side and West Side neighborhoods.
+The JJC serves Cook County, with a concentration on the City of Chicago.
+A majority of youth referred to the program reside in South Side and West Side neighborhoods.
 The following data table connects neighborhoods to their designated police district:

 The TASC and Youth Outreach Services program were very considerate of my family’s needs.
 I found the workers to be compassionate.
 I was able to share our experiences and found the program to be very helpful in improving my relationship with my children.